abekim/issues-viewer/README.md

 Hmm, I might have to think about this for a while.
 For now, I'm gonna go ahead and get started on the main objective -- pull data from github/load data correctly.

+Okay, now that I'm done with all the other implementations, I should really start thinking about the details page.

+Currently, I'm thinking it would mainly be separated into a "top (header)" section that includes all major informations about the issue, and then a "bottom (comments)" section that has comments by other users.

+As bad as it sounds, I'm not feeling too creative with the css at this point...
+I'll use bootstrap's rows to differentiate between the two sections.

+#### Comments

+I never realized the comments weren't a part of the issue object that we get from GitHub.
+We do get the comments, so this means we'll just need to make another API call, preferrably when we're saving issue objects.
+Comments will have their own MVC.

 ### Future exploration (more features!)

 It would be great to extend the functionality of this app to other users, repos, etc. It shouldn't be too hard to implement: using a form, I would collect the user/repo data and run the API calls based on these data.
 I would have to bind the API calls to the form submission, which again, isn't too hard to implement.